A malicious skill ran curl and exfiltrated your data. The agent never asked.

 URL allowlisting and blocklisting policies

 Define exactly where your browser agent can navigate.
-Allowlist approved business tools, block sensitive domains, and require human approval for unknown sites.
-Unlike prompt-based restrictions, these policies are enforced at runtime and cannot be overridden by injection.
+Allowlist approved business tools, block restricted domains, and require human approval for unknown sites.
+Unlike prompt-based restrictions, these policies are enforced at runtime on the governed path, not by instructions inside the page.

 policies: